-Often, the discussion boils down to whether you should adopt a unified procurement software platform with a comprehensive source-to-pay tools in a single system, have or a stand-alone application for each process.
+Often, the discussion boils down to whether you should adopt a unified procurement software platform with comprehensive source-to-pay tools in a single system, or have a stand-alone application for each process.
 Here are a few things you should consider before you decide:

 The key disadvantage of stand-alone procurement applications or modules is how do you get these systems to exchange critical data across the source-to-pay process with other tools.
 So your spend analysis tool might not be able to communicate savings opportunities to your sourcing tool.
 How do you get your sourcing software to connect with your contract management software and ensure that all completed sourcing events are quickly converted into contracts if required?

 In case of a unified procurement software platform, all the tools or applications for different source-to-pay processes are interconnected with each other by design, allowing end-to-end automation and seamless flow of data across all processes, boosting efficiency and minimizing the source-to-pay cycle time.

 Today, enterprises have units spread across the globe and so it gets even more important for every function, be it finance, manufacturing or sales, to be able to access critical information related to sourcing, contracts, suppliers and SLAs, etc., to ensure smooth functioning of the business.
 Unlike stand-alone implementations, a unified procurement software platform improves the flow of procurement-related information and helps improve visibility and transparency across all source-to-pay processes.
 This transparency also boosts cross-functional collaboration and facilitates higher compliance on account of a higher level of stakeholder involvement.

 User adoption and compliance